-WORK PERMIT
+Leaflet 22: WORK PERMIT

-1 Some tasks can be hazardous unless special precautions are taken.
-A Work Permit procedure must exist so that for specific job activities a formal and documented approach is used to

-- identify roles and responsibilities,

-- identify hazards and define specific work instructions which prevent identified hazards. - 1.1.
+- Some tasks can be hazardous unless special precautions are taken.
+A Work Permit procedure must exist so that for specific job activities a formal and documented approach is used to - identify roles and responsibilities, - identify hazards and define specific work instructions which control identified hazards. - 1.1.
 A Work Permit makes the person who is ultimately responsible for the work consider all possible hazards and remove them or mitigate them before allowing work to proceed. - 1.2.
 A Work Permit informs the person carrying out the work of the specific procedures and precautions they must use in order to carry out the work safely. - 1.3.
-Work Permit procedure is used when construction, maintenance or repair work is done on or in the vicinity of process equipment, particularly under following circumstances :

-- when safety equipment or protective device have been temporarily rendered inoperative,

-- entering confined spaces e.g. tanks, vessels, ducts or trenches.

-- grinding, burning, welding, soldering or similar types of work performed elsewhere than in dedicated workshops (Work Permit is sometimes named "Fire Permit" or "Hot Work Permit" in this case).

-- electrical work or work near high voltage lines.

-- opening a process line or vessel, cutting or tapping lines or equipment.

-- when oxygen enrichment or deficiency can happen.

-- when electrical, mechanical or process equipment has to be isolated and lockedout.
+Work Permit procedure is used when construction, maintenance or repair work is done on or in the vicinity of process equipment, particularly under following circumstances: - When safety equipment or protective device have been temporarily rendered inoperative. - entering confined spaces e.g. tanks, vessels, ducts or trenches. - grinding, burning, welding, soldering or similar types of work performed elsewhere than in dedicated workshops (Work Permit is sometimes named "Fire Permit" or 'Hot Work Permit' in this case). - Electrical hot work or work near high voltage lines. - opening a process line or vessel, cutting or tapping lines or equipment. - When oxygen enrichment or deficiency can happen. - When electrical, mechanical or process equipment has to be isolated and locked- - Elevated work. - Excavation work.